Picking a baby bottle seems like such an easy buying decision. You go to the store, select a pack of bottles, and go on your merry way.

 Newest on the Market

-Lansinoh's mOmma bottle is an interesting new bottle, along with Joovy's Boob Bottle (yes I said Boob!) which is so new, it is not yet even available for purchase.
-I did get to check out this bottle in person however, and it looks very interesting.
-I can't wait to test it out!
+Lansinoh’s mOmma bottle is an interesting new bottle, along with Joovy’s Boob Bottle (yes I said Boob!) which is so new, it has just become available for purchase.
+I did get to check out this bottle in person, and it looks very interesting.
+I can’t wait to test it out!

 Bottles can range from $2 a bottle to $22 a bottle.
 Yes $22 for ONE bottle!
 You may be tempted to invest in a bottle pack from the start to save money per bottle, but what happens if your baby does not like the bottle you selected?
 (Playtex Drop-Ins and Evenflow are two of the least expensive bottles on the market, with Evenflow costing around $2 a bottle).
 The most expensive bottles on the market include the formula mixing bottles like the b.box bottle and the Mixie bottle.

 Best Bet: Purchase two to three individual bottles.
 In the beginning, you will most likely be breastfeeding, and only using a bottle for pumped milk.
 Try out each bottle and see which one you prefer.
 Once you and your child have selected your favorite, send out your husband, family member or friend to the store, or purchase your favorite set online.
 Trust me, you will be glad you waited before stocking up!

 “Baby Bargains,” a go-to book for Expectant Parents that I highlighted, dog-eared and even took baby shopping with me, recommends Avent bottles and Dr. Brown’s bottles.
 So naturally, I selected Avent and Dr. Brown’s bottles to try with my little one, and I ended up loving Avent.